Join Best Online Poker Site. Enjoy Real Money online Poker Bonuses

 Dolby Atmos capability

 Most receivers in the $500-and-above price range include Dolby Atmos capability and DTS:X, but the effect they have on your home theater movie-watching can be subtle, or in most movies, nonexistent.
-In other words, don’t worry about missing out on these formats by not installing an extra height speaker or two.
+In other words, don’t worry about missing out on these formats by not installing a taller speaker or two.
 Mounting your rear surround speakers high on the wall will get you halfway there in terms of quality, immersive sound.

 WiFi music streaming